pyxis-roc/xlatir/docs/xir/docs/guide/types.md

 ### Structures

-[this is still in the design phase]

-XIR will allow definitions of structures like so:
+XIR allows definitions of structures like so:

 ```python
 class ArithWithCarry(Generic[T]):